-Monitoring and treatment efforts are ongoing for all exotic species, with an increased emphasis for those found on the FLEPPC Category I and II plant lists and known EDRR species.
-In order to accurately reflect infestation levels, specific surveys for exotic plants should take place every two years.
+Monitoring and treatment efforts are ongoing for all exotic species, with an increased emphasis for those found on the Florida Exotic Pest Plant Council (FLEPPC) Category I and II plant lists and known Early Detection Rapid Response (E.D.R.R)species.
+In order to accurately reflect infestation levels, surveys for exotic plants should take place every two years.
 Using these surveys, the park will be able to monitor and review past efforts to make more informed future management decisions.